|“With every mistake we must surely be learning.” [George Harrison]|

 In the German language, nouns denoting people and professions also frequently have different forms based on a binary grammatical gender (e.g. der Student = the male student, die Studentin = the female student).
 In addition to being inherently problematic as regards non-binary gender identities, this has in the past led to absurd conventions such as using the male plural for mixed-gender groups, or ignoring the female forms of nouns when making general references to students, members of a profession etc. I will attempt to model an inclusive use of gendered nouns.
 This can be difficult to do consistently in German, and people differ as to how it should be done.
 Consequently, I may use multiple approaches.
 Please let me know if you have any questions about this as you proceed through the course!

-- German Club works to connect students of all levels with a passion for German language and culture to opportunities for language practice, cultural events and networking!
-We [this message comes from the German Club] encourage you to come to as few or as many events as you like: Stammtisch (German conversation table), our semesterly Metzger’s dinner, Cultural Club World Cup, and more!
+- German Club works to connect students of all levels with a passion for German language and culture to opportunities for language practice, cultural events, and networking!
+This semester, our events have been adjusted to allow for fully remote participation, and we encourage you to come to as many or few as you would like!
+In addition to virtual Stammtisch (German conversation table), we will offer online game nights where you can win German Club swag, virtual German cook-alongs, tutoring, and more.
 Additionally, 101-232 students can make up absences by participating in German Club events.
-E-mail the German Club E-Board at firstname.lastname@example.org or check out the German Club website for more information.
+E-mail the German Club E-Board at firstname.lastname@example.org for more information and follow @umichgerman on Instagram to see what we are up to!

 - Look for a sign-in sheet at these events.
-Schokoladenstunde will be facilitated by a German instructor; Kade events will be facilitated by the Head Resident.
 The facilitator will inform me that you were there.
-You could use this to make up 2 "A&P Tally" points.
+You can make up 2 “A&P Tally” points by attending (for the full hour).

 - My office hours: Please take advantage of this resource – don’t be shy!!

-- German Lab: Mon - Thu 1-4 pm: German Lab Alcove in the Language Resource Center in North Quad: You can go to the German Lab for help with any kind of German-related question.
+- German Lab: Mon – Thu 1-4 pm.
+The German Lab meets virtually – sign up for the German Lab here.
+You can go to the German Lab for help with any kind of German-related question.
 You can ask for help with assignments, for grammar explanations, or you can just go to practice speaking.
-If the instructor is speaking to another student when you arrive, please let him/her know you're there and where you'll be waiting so s/he can get you when s/he's ready!

 - LS&A Academic Advising ((734) 764-0332; 1255 Angell Hall).
 If you are falling behind or doing poorly in one or more courses, or just want advice on how to study more effectively, please make an appointment to see an academic advisor as soon as possible: the earlier you try to address the problem, the better your chances of solving it.
 If you are not an LS&A student, please consult the Academic Advising Office for your school.

-If you may need an accommodation for a disability, please let your instructor know.
+If you may need an accommodation for a disability, please let me know.
 Tests and other aspects of this course may be modified to facilitate your participation and progress.
 Appropriate accommodations are determined by the Services for Students with Disabilities (SSD) office, in consultation with instructors.
 SSD (ssd.umich.edu; (734) 763-3000; G-664 Haven Hall) typically recommends accommodations through a Verified Individualized Services and Accommodations (VISA) form.
-If/When you receive a VISA form from SSD, please present it to your instructor as soon as possible, so s/he can implement the appropriate accommodations.
+If/When you receive a VISA form from SSD, please present it to me as soon as possible, so I can implement the appropriate accommodations.
 Any information you provide is private and confidential and will be treated as such.

 The University of Michigan is committed to advancing the mental health and well-being of its students.
 If you or someone you know is feeling overwhelmed, depressed, and/or in need of support, services are available.
 For help, contact Counseling and Psychological Services (CAPS) at (734) 764-8312 and https://caps.umich.edu/ during and after hours, on weekends and holidays, or through its counselors physically located in schools on both Central and North Campus.
 You may also consult University Health Service (UHS) at (734) 764-8320 and www.uhs.umich.edu/mentalhealthsvcs, or for alcohol or drug concerns, see www.uhs.umich.edu/aodresources.